morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ##### 7.2 How to use keywords

 If you are given a hashmap, it is very easy to get an element that is associated with a particular keyword.
-For instance, to get the angle from `:trinity`'s state I just need to write
+For instance, to get the angle from `:trinity`'s state I just need to write:
 ```clojure
 (:angle (state :trinity))
 ```